pinot-contrib/pinot-docs/developers/developers-and-contributors/code-modules-and-organization.md

 _Helix_ is used for ClusterManagement, and Pinot code is tightly integrated with Helix and Zookeeper interfaces.

-_Kafka_ is the default realtime stream provider, but can be replaced with others.
+_Kafka_ is the default real-time stream provider, but can be replaced with others.
 See customizations section for more info.

 _Thrift_ is used for message exchange between broker and server components, with _Netty_ providing the server functionality for processing messages in a non-blocking fashion.